Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Request a free copy of your credit report from one of the bureaus or online at www.annualcreditreport.com.

 Contact your credit card companies, utility and phone providers, and other financial institutions to let them know of potential fraud or identity theft.
-Make sure that your personal information was not changed and consider adding extra security features like a PIN, password, or voice verification.
+Make sure that your personal information was not changed and activate multi-factor authentication by adding a PIN, password, or voice verification.
 Close any accounts that have been compromised and open new accounts with new passwords and PINs.

-Step 6.
-File a report with the local police
+Step 4.
+File a report with the local police and the FTC

 Additional steps to consider to help protect yourself: